-For almost a year now, federal and provincial pension regulators have been busily trying to mitigate the coronavirus pandemic’s effects.
+For almost a year now, federal and provincial pension regulators have been busily trying to mitigate the effects of the coronavirus pandemic.

 Regulators have never been more proactive than during COVID-19,” says Mitch Frazer, a pensions and employment law partner at Torys LLP.
 “They deserve full credit for refusing to live in a bubble and moving with the kind of speed we’ve never seen them move before.”